zulip/zulip-gci/tasks/incoming-webhooks.md

 # GCI Tasks: Incoming Webhook Integrations

+## Prerequisites

+* SET_UP_ZULIP_DEVELOPMENT_ENVIRONMENT

+## Background

 A [Zulip integration](https://zulipchat.com/integrations/) is a special type of bot that brings information from the outside world into Zulip.
-Zulip integration allows teams to stay up-to-date on code changes, issue tickets, build system results, tweets, and more.
-Zulip currently has over 50 integrations (example: Twitter , GitHub).
-It would be fun to add more as there are at least 50 more remaining to be written.
+Zulip integrations allow teams to stay up-to-date on code changes, issue tickets, build system results, tweets, and more.
+Zulip currently has over 50 integrations, but there are at least 50 more remaining to be written.

-The instructions given below will guide you how to play around with some cool integrations.
-Feel free to choose any integration that you find particularly interesting (scroll down to find a list of possible new integrations).
-The tasks given below must be done in the same order.

-See [this](https://github.com/zulip/zulip/pull/324/files) for an **example**.
+As an example, see [this commit](https://github.com/zulip/zulip/pull/324/files) for the code that added the Travis integration.

+## Task Descriptions

-## Task 0: Create a personalized integration
+### Task Type A: Create a personalized integration.

 Follow the tutorial below to create a duplicate of our [HelloWorld integration](http://zulip.readthedocs.io/en/latest/integration-guide.html#hello-world-webhook-walkthrough)